Thursday, December 20, 2007

 There's also an intriguing framing device for this film.
 It begins and ends with the final shooting script for the movie itself.
 It opens to the page that describes the opening shot in order to start the action, and it closes with the description of Norma's speech: "Hello, everyone.
 This is Mrs. Norman Maine."
 I'm wondering if the director, William "Wild Bill" Wellman, wasn't trying to call attention to the artificiality of the entire film by using this method of bracketing the action.
 It makes us realize that it's all still a Hollywood movie after all, that most artificial of constructions.

-I've seen all three versions of A Star Is Born now.
+I've seen all four versions of A Star Is Born now.
 I still prefer the 1954 one, and it probably has to do with Garland's performance more than the story itself.
 You get a greater sense of her awareness of both the good and bad aspects of fame, perhaps something she knew more about than Gaynor did.
-The 1937 film sets the parameters for each of the remakes, and as such, I admire how easily it can be adapted to fit the story of the rise of a musical film star (1954) and a rock-and-roll singer (1976).
+The 1937 film sets the parameters for each of the remakes, and as such, I admire how easily it can be adapted to fit the story of the rise of a musical film star (1954) and a rock-and-roll singer (1976 and 2018).

 No comments: